zuozhenggh/learning-library/developer-library/weblogic-to-oci/tear-down-dbcs/tear-down-dbcs.md

 ## Introduction

-In this lab you will clean up resources.
+Congratulations!
+You've come so far and completed the workshop, and you might wonder how to clean up resources.

 Estimated Lab Time: 15 minutes